One Direction Stars Attend Liam Payne's Funeral In UK

 But in recent years he had spoken publicly about struggles with substance abuse and coping with fame from an early age.

-His last solo work, a single called "Teardrops", was released in March, with a second album promised at the time.
+His last solo work, the single "Teardrops", was released in March, with a second album announced at the time.

 Legal Disclaimer: